ThKrypt/QualCoder/Home.md

 Welcome to the QualCoder wiki!

 The wiki covers instructions to install and use the QualCoder qualitative data analysis software.
+THe information here refers to the most recent version of QualCoder.

 ## What is QualCoder?
 QualCoder is free, open source software for qualitative data analysis.